Accessibility Language: Right Words Matter

-This is a sentence that I found in a Certified Professional in Accessibility Core Competencies (CPACC) study guide, and it has given me a new perspective on accessibility.
+The above sentence is from a Certified Professional in Accessibility Core Competencies (CPACC) study guide, and it has given me a new perspective on accessibility.

 For those of us who are steeped in the world of web accessibility, an openness to constantly broadening perspectives is at the heart of our effectiveness -- whether we’re thinking about a wide range of experiences when designing sites or paying close attention to the language surrounding disabilities.

-Words matter, and how we talk to and about people with disabilities factors into the bigger picture of our effectiveness as accessibility evangelists.
+Words matter, and how we talk to and about people with disabilities factors into the bigger picture of our effectiveness as accessibility advocates.

 Here are some of the essential lessons that I have learned recently as both a web accessibility developer and as a person who is devoted to understanding a wide range of perspectives.